Real Estate Investment Analyzer

 | 10% | 12.2% IRR | 14.2% IRR | 16.3% IRR | 18.4% IRR |

 The 1 Percent Rule is a popular quick screening tool: monthly rent should be at least 1 percent of the purchase price.
-However, in high-appreciation markets, properties rarely meet this rule, and investors accept lower cash flow in exchange for long-term appreciation.
+A 300,000 dollar property should rent for at least 3,000 dollars per month.
+However, in high-appreciation markets, properties rarely meet this rule, and investors accept lower cash flow in exchange for long-term appreciation potential.

-The IRR calculation assumes all intermediate cash flows can be reinvested at the computed rate, which may not be achievable.
-The model does not account for income taxes, depreciation schedules, or capital gains taxes.
+The IRR calculation assumes all intermediate cash flows can be reinvested at the computed rate, which may not be achievable in practice.
+The model does not account for income taxes, depreciation schedules, or capital gains taxes, all of which can significantly affect after-tax returns.
 Depreciation provides a valuable tax shield for real estate investors that can offset taxable rental income.

-Predicting terminal sale price and vacancy rates involves substantial uncertainty.
+Predicting terminal sale price and future vacancy rates involves substantial uncertainty.
 Market conditions, interest rate changes, and local economic factors can all affect property values and rental demand.
-Sensitivity analysis using a range of assumptions is strongly recommended.
+Sensitivity analysis using a range of assumptions is strongly recommended before making investment decisions.

 - What is the difference between cap rate and cash-on-cash return?

-- Cap rate = NOI / property value (financing-independent).
-Cash-on-cash = pre-tax cash flow / cash invested (affected by leverage).
+- Cap rate equals NOI divided by property value and is financing-independent.
+Cash-on-cash return equals pre-tax cash flow divided by cash invested and is affected by leverage.

 - What is a good cap rate?